I Ranked All 13 El Yucateco Hot Sauces, and the Best Is Brand New

 Best on: Your own "Hot Ones"-style hot sauce challenge

-Yep, this one is hotter than all the others.
-El Yucateco's Ghost Habanero hot sauce pumps up the heat with ghost chile extract, one of the hottest chiles in the world.
-Luckily, before that heat kicks in (it's pretty fast, though!) you'll taste a complex sauce, led by the unusual ingredient of caramelized onions.
+This is the hottest of the bunch thanks to ghost chile extract, one of the hottest peppers in the world.
+Luckily, before that heat kicks in you'll taste a complex sauce thanks to unusual ingredient like caramelized onions.
 It lacks the bitterness that many super hot concoctions have, but doesn't lack in searing heat.
-This one's for chile heads only.

 El Yucateco Black Label Reserve Habanero Hot Sauce